 What Are Co-pays?

-Co-pays typically vary for different services within the same plans, particularly when they involve services that are considered essential or routine and others that are considered to be less routine or in the domain of a specialist.
+Co-pays usually vary for different services within the same plans, particularly when they involve services that are considered essential or routine and others that are considered to be less routine or in the domain of a specialist.

 Co-pays for standard doctor visits are typically lower than those for specialists.
 Note that copays for emergency room visits tend to be the highest.